datacubeR/.datacuber/README.md

 Exec=/usr/bin/google-chrome-stable --password-store=gnome-libsecret
 ```

 > Important:
 > This may change for other OS, other options that could eventually work are `--password-store=basic` or `--password-store=gnome`.
+Another option is:  `--incognito`.
+The thing is I can't remember where I modified this.
+So I need to check in case is needed.

 ### Shell Scripts